 After each event, winners’ scores may be evaluated to determine if they had a qualifying win.
 Evaluations will occur on players who won a trophy AND finished in the top 2 in the Net division.
 If a flight has less than 20 players, only the top Net score will be evaluated.

 The differentials of posted tournament scores are used and compared to the player’s index at the time of the win.
 Regardless of flight size, if the differential is 3 better than the index, the win is considered a qualifying win.
 If the differential is greater than the index, the win may be considered a qualifying win if the flight size was greater than 10 and the commissioner feels course conditions, quality of field, etc warrant it.
 If the differential is between 1 and 3 strokes better than the index, the win will be considered a qualifying win by commissioner’s discretion.

 Two qualifying wins in ten may put the player under penalty.
 If a player beats a field of 10+ players by 5+ strokes, an automatic penalty may be applied.
 If a player beats a field of fewer than 10 players and his differential is 4+ better than his index, an automatic penalty may be applied.
 In all situations, the commissioner will make the final determination.

-When the handicap adjustment rule is applied to a player, the player will receive 2 index points less than their trend or index for all events during their penalty period.
+When the Force Reduction rule is applied to a player, the player will receive 2 index points less than their trend or index for all events during their penalty period.

-A minimum of two events must be played during this period to be reviewed and possibly removed from penalty.
-If no events are played during this timeframe, player must play in 2 events before undergoing review.
+Player will play under penalty over the course of the next three revisions (roughly 6 week penalty).
+A minimum of two events must be played during this period to be removed from penalty after 6 weeks.
+If no events are played during this timeframe, player must play in 2 events before being removed from penalty.
 The penalty period will carry over through seasons and series.